 Over the past two years, additive manufacturing has emerged as an attractive alternative due to its unique ability to manufacture “on demand.”

 Companies have been at the whim of the fragile global supply chain during the Coronavirus disease (COVID-19) pandemic, which has led to unprecedented delays in shipments worldwide.
 During this time, 3D printing has proven itself as an innovative solution to help manufacturers regain their autonomy.
-At the same time, it has introduced a profound new mechanism of manufacturing that is bringing production closer to end users.
+At the same time, it has introduced a profound new mechanism of manufacturing of 3D printing metals that is bringing production closer to end users.

 With supply shortages up 638% in the first half of 2021, according to data from Resilinc, it has never been more important for companies to reevaluate how they’re making products.
 North America experienced the most disruptions during the study period, as companies waited for freight imports from Europe and Asia.
 As late as early October, many dozens of cargo ships were stuck off the southern coast of California as the port faced delays tied to the coronavirus pandemic that has led to labor shortages.
 And, in Chicago during the summer, supply chain bottlenecks caused massive backups for imports arriving from the coasts via train.